meanjs/mean/README.md

 If you encounter any problems, try the Troubleshooting section.

 * explore `config/env/development.js` for development environment configuration options
-* it is possible to
+* it is possible to run any gulp tasks using npm's run command, for example: `npm run gulp test:server:watch`

 ### Running in Production mode
 To run your application with *production* environment configuration, execute grunt as follows: